jwjackson/confoundr_SAS/README.md

   %include diagnos;
 ```

 A PDF manual can be downloaded from the main directory.
 We are also developing a vignette.
-A .sas file 'selectionbias.sas' can be used to run the vignette with the 'catie_sas.csv' file, both available for download.
+The draft vignette code (posted) is called 'selectionbias.sas' and is to be used with the 'catie_sas.csv' file, a simulated dataset (not yet posted).

 For questions please [contact me](https://www.jhsph.edu/faculty/directory/profile/3410/john-w-jackson).